dimalitvinov/react-note/README.md

 npm install
 ```

-then, you need to know your smart-contract address and abi
+then, you need to know your smart-contract provider, address and abi
 in /ethereum-note run
 ```shell
 truffle console